jimy-byerley/pymadcad/docs/source/reference/mathutils.rst

 .. _mathutils:
 .. py:module:: madcad.mathutils

-mathutils    - all the basic math types and functions
+mathutils    - All the basic math types and functions
 =====================================================

 Most of the names here are coming from the `glm <http://github.com/Zuzu-Typ/PyGLM>`_ module.